Summer Camp FAQs

 .
 Families returning from summer 2018 received an email notification on March 8, 2019, with login information for our registration site, CampSite.
 If you are a returning family from summer 2018 and did not receive the "password reset" email, please contact firstname.lastname@example.org.
 Once enrolled, you can access your CampSite account at any time through http://ngfssummer.campmanagement.com/campers

 When is payment due?

 A non-refundable deposit of $25 is due for each session at the time of registration.
-The remaining balance of each camp is due the week before each camp session.
+The remaining balance of each camp (including Extended Care payment, if applicable) is due the week before each camp session.
 A balance reminder email will be sent the week before each camp.

 Is there a registration discount?

 Yes!
 Register by Friday, May 3, 2019, for the Early Bird discount - $10 off each session!